cgrates/cgrates/docs/cgr-engine.rst

    Internal Architecture of **cgr-engine**

-Groups various services and components, customisable through the use of *json* engine_configuration_ or command line arguments (with higher prio).
+Groups various services and components.

+Customisable through the use of *json* :ref:`configuration <engine_configuration>` or command line arguments (higher prio).

 ::